openedx/edx-documentation/en_us/shared/students/SFD_edXonly_Welcome.rst

 Welcome to online learning with edX!
 Founded by Harvard University and MIT in 2012, edX is an online learning destination and MOOC provider, offering high-quality courses from the world’s best universities and institutions to learners everywhere.
-We are the only leading MOOC provider that is both non-profit and open source.
+We are a leading MOOC provider that is both mission driven and open source.
 Our mission is to increase access to high-quality education for everyone, everywhere.

 At edX, we are glad to welcome new learners to the `edx.org`_ website or to